 The full story: all about the Sphinx Wild game

-Before we dive deeper into what happened after Bookman’s “win”, it is important to provide some context for the game at the center of this unfortunate misunderstanding.
+Before we dive deeper into what happened after Bookman’s “win”, it is important to provide some context for the game at the centre of this unfortunate misunderstanding.

-Discover the Startling Truths from Katrina Bookman's Lawsuit Now
+Discover the Startling Truth from Katrina Bookman's Lawsuit Now

 Deciding to settle for a court date instead of a dinner date, Bookman filed suit against Resorts World Casino New York City, Genting New York LLC and IGT for almost $43 million (just over $58 million CAD) in damages.
 The lawsuit was officially filed at the Queens County Supreme Court in 2017.